-dealing with conflict in a cross-cultural meeting
+Dealing with conflict in a meeting — Cross-Cultural Meetings part 16

 This article is part of a series on effective meetings between Japanese and non-Japanese.